Stabilizing the Q-Gradient Field for Policy Smoothness in Actor-Critic Methods: Empirical Analysis

 \subsection{Component Analysis}

 We analyzed the contribution of each component via an incremental ablation study.
-For this analysis, the baseline was modified to incorporate SiLU activation.
 As shown in Table~\ref{tab:ablation_matrix}, the addition of $\mathcal{L}_{\mathrm{MPR}}$ and $\mathcal{L}_{\mathrm{VFC}}$ progressively improved policy smoothness.
 However, smoothness alone did not guarantee performance; notably, the Walker return dipped to 4648.2.
 Crucially, the integration of $\mathcal{L}_{\mathrm{Curv}}$ was indispensable.
 It not only recovered and boosted the return to 5562.9 but further enhanced smoothness.
 This result directly validated our theoretical bound $L \le M/\mu$ by proving that minimizing volatility alone was insufficient if curvature vanished; by preventing the landscape from flattening, PAVE ensured the inverse Hessian did not act as an amplification factor for policy sensitivity.
 We provide a detailed sensitivity analysis, isolating the impact of each regularization coefficient, in Appendix~\ref{app:sensitivity}.